 If you and your family would like to learn more about area accommodations and restaurants, click here: http://www.habershamchamber.com

 Students who took advantage of financial aid while enrolled at Piedmont College should perform exit counseling with the Financial Aid Office.
 You may contact them at (706) 778-3000.

 280 Laurel Avenue

 One of the most important components of earning a college degree is having it posted to your college transcript.
 Your transcript serves as "proof" of completion and will reflect the day you earned your degree, the type of degree, your major, and minor if applicable.
 It will also indicate an academic honor if you earned one.
 Transcripts are usually necessary in applying to graduate schools or jobs.
 Many school teachers must provide official transcripts for certification and certification upgrades through their school boards or the GPSC.
 You may request your college transcripts by clicking this link: http://www.piedmont.edu/pc/index.php/need-a-transcript Take care not to request your final transcripts until after Graduation.

 Degrees are conferred three times per academic year.
 Your degree will be posted on the specified date for the term you apply, regardless of when your courses have been completed.

 is held in addition to commencement exercises for undergraduate students in the Spring only.
 It is a service of worship signifying the end of students' undergraduate years.
 Baccalaureate begins at 5:00 pm on the Friday prior to Spring Commencement.
 Students should line up at 4:30 pm on the second floor of Daniel Hall.
 Please wear your caps and gowns (but no honors cords/medals)!
 A dinner and lawn party on the quadrangle will follow the service.
-Graduates and their guests are welcome to attend.
+Graduates' family and friends are welcome to attend!